cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 ### State-transition function

-Each FSM has a State-Transition function that describes what is the next move to do based on the input we give.
-In this case the input is the **User prompt** and the `def next(self)` method is State-Transition function.
+Each FSM has a State-Transition function that describes what is the next move to perform based on the given input.
+In the case of Form's implementation the input is the **User prompt** and the `def next(self)` method is State-Transition function.

-The form has 4 states to be evaluate:
+The form has 4 states to be evaluated:

 1. INCOMPLETE
 2. WAIT_CONFIRM
 3. CLOSED
 4. COMPLETE

-each state can execute 1 Phase:
+each state executes one or more Phases:

 - User Stop Confirmation Phase
 - User Confirmation Phase